juaml/ConfoundLeakage/_sources/content/02a_introspect_continuous_feat.md

 ```

 +++
-Analysing the effect of random features
+#Analysing The Effect of Random Features
 Either normal distributed or following chi2